fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 ### Connecting the backend to a database

-Now we have enough knowledge to start using Mongo in our application.
+Now we have enough knowledge to start using Mongo in our notes application backend.

 Let's get a quick start by copy-pasting the Mongoose definitions to the <i>index.js</i> file: